Grace O'Flanagan: Ireland international

 O'Flanagan made her senior debut for Ireland in 2012.
 She subsequently represented Ireland at the 2013 Women's EuroHockey Nations Championship.
 On 22 July 2017 at the 2016–17 Women's FIH Hockey World League Semifinals, after Ayeisha McFerran was sin-binned in the seventh and eighth place play-off against India, O'Flanagan came on as replacement.
 With her first touch she saved the subsequent penalty stroke.
 Ireland were 1–0 down at the time but eventually went onto win 2–1.
 Ireland's seventh-place finish in at the tournament eventually saw them qualify for the 2018 Women's Hockey World Cup.
 At the 2017 Women's EuroHockey Nations Championship, O'Flanagan was Ireland's first choice goalkeeper.

 O'Flanagan represented Ireland at the 2018 Women's Hockey World Cup and was a member of the team that won the silver medal.
 During the tournament she served as the reserve goalkeeper to Ayeisha McFerran.
 She featured in several games during the tournament, including the pool stage game against England and in the final against the Netherlands.

 Personal life

 O'Flanagan is a qualified doctor.
 Since January 2018 she has worked as a Senior house officer in Otolaryngology at the Royal Victoria Eye and Ear Hospital.
 She has previously trained at Beaumont Hospital, Dublin, Northwestern Memorial Hospital and St. Vincent's University Hospital.
-In 2015, while still a medical student, O'Flanagan discovered a tiny lump at the back of her neck.
-She was subsequently diagnosed with the epithelioid variant of myxofibrosarcoma, an aggressive cancer.
-She eventually made a full recovery following surgery.